Filling your car’s gas tank is a constant. You’ll spend plenty of time at the gas pump each year.

 The Chase Freedom ® card comes with a sign-up bonus of $150.
 You will, though, have to charge at least $500 with your card during the first three months after opening your account.

-Like the other cards on this list, the Chase Freedom ® comes with an introductory interest rate of 0% on purchases and balance transfers.
+Chase Freedom ® will usually offer an introductory interest rate of 0% APR on purchases and balance transfers.
 After the introductory rate ends, the interest rate will adjust.

 Drawbacks of Chase Freedom ® card